-SARS-CoV-2 is related to SARS-CoV, the virus that causes SARS, in addition to SARS-like bat CoVs (RaTG13/CoVZC45/CoVZCX21), and all bind to the ACE2 receptor due to their similar S domain genomic sequences.
-Furthermore, a large proportion of SARS-CoV and SARS-CoV-2 genomes are identical, however, notable differences occur in key locations such as the absence of 8a protein and longer 8b protein in SARS-CoV-2.
+SARS-CoV-2 is related to SARS-CoV, the virus that causes SARS, in addition to SARS-like bat CoVs (RaTG13/CoVZC45/CoVZCX21).
+All bind to the ACE2 receptor due to their similar S domain genomic sequences.
+Furthermore, a large proportion of SARS-CoV and SARS-CoV-2 genomes are identical.
+However, notable differences occur in key locations such as the absence of 8a protein and longer 8b protein in SARS-CoV-2.

 In one analysis, there were 380 amino acid substitutions between SARS-CoV-2 and SARS/SARS-like viruses, specifically located in nsp2 & nsp3.
 6 substitutions were found in the RBD at amino acid location 357-528, with a further 4 substitutions in the C-terminus region of the S1 domain.